kmurph73/set-state-is-great/README.md

 ## Motivation

 SSiG was inspired by my abuse of [easy-peasy][2] while building a medium-sized React SPA.
-I wasn't sure why I was supposed to create an `action` just to add something to an array, when you can just do
+I wasn't sure why I was supposed to create an `action` just to add an item to an array, when you can just do:
 ```javascript
 setState({arr: [...arr, item]});
 ```

+Replacing easy-peasy with SSiG in my app was quite easy ... and everything seems to Just Work.
 ## How does it work?

-When `useStoreState` is first called, a `forceUpdate` function is created (using [use-force-update][1]) and stored away (which is dereferenced upon component dismount, of course).
+When `useStoreState` is called, a `forceUpdate` function is created (using [use-force-update][1]) and stored away (which is dereferenced upon component dismount, of course).

-When `setState` is called, it finds all of the changed attributes for that store, then finds the objects that are watching those attributes, then calls the `forceUpdate`s associated with those objects.
+When `setState` is called, it finds all of the changed attributes for that store, then finds the objects that are watching those attributes, then calls the `forceUpdate`s mapped to those objects.

-So ultimately, it merely maps objects to `forceUpdate`s, and it's just a matter of finding the relevant objects when `setState` is called.
+So ultimately, SSiG merely maps objects to `forceUpdate`s, and it's just a matter of finding the relevant objects when `setState` is called.

 ## Prior art